 Why Are Primed Finishes Most Popular On Skirting Boards?

 Primed finishes are the most popular choice for skirting and architrave throughout the DIY, building and design industries.
 This is mainly because priming skirting board by hand is a labour intensive process and it usually takes multiple coats.
-However on the other hand taking the board any closer to fully finished, makes it impractical to fit, because any knock or scuff (easily done when installing) will ruin a gloss finish for the entire length, and creates costly mistakes.
+However taking the board any closer to fully finished makes it impractical to fit.
+This is because any knock or scuff (easily done when installing) will ruin a gloss finish for the entire length, and creates costly mistakes.

 In summary, a pre-primed skirting board will take a skirting board as close to finished as possible, without increasing expensive wastage risks.

 Un-primed skirting board or architrave will be supplied raw, and will have no MDF primer applied to it.
 The product will need to be primed before finishing coats are applied.
 Un-primed products may be available on a shorter lead time (potentially on a next day delivery), as they don't need to be painted.
 Please contact us if you need un-primed materials quickly.

 Please note: as MDF is an absorbent material, the product may take two or more coats to seal it.